boobo94/boobo94.github.io/_drafts/2021-11-11-web3-for-developers.md

 ### Definition

-Short for decentralized finance, DeFi is an umbrella term for peer-to-peer financial services on public blockchains, primarily Ethereum.
+> Short for decentralized finance, DeFi is an umbrella term for peer-to-peer financial services on public blockchains, primarily Ethereum.

-DeFi (or “decentralized finance”) is an umbrella term for financial services on public blockchains, primarily Ethereum.
+1DeFi (or “decentralized finance”) is an umbrella term for financial services on public blockchains, primarily Ethereum.
 With DeFi, you can do most of the things that banks support — earn interest, borrow, lend, buy insurance, trade derivatives, trade assets, and more — but it’s faster and doesn’t require paperwork or a third party.

 ### What are the benefits?